Evolutionary theodicy: Chance, necessity and free will

-John Polkinghorne agrees with Tracy that chance is a necessary aspect of evolution for the creation of new forms of life.
+Physicist and priest John Polkinghorne agrees with Tracy that chance is a necessary aspect of evolution: "Evolution is a costly business... full of both beauty and terror" that occurs by chance and necessity.
 Too much deterministic order, and there is no new life; too much undetermined chance and chaos, and life cannot adapt.
 According to Polkinghorne, the existence of chance does not negate the power and purposes of a Creator because "it is entirely possible that contingent processes can, in fact, lead to determined ends".

+It is to equating chance with meaninglessness, a metaphysical assertion that goes beyond science, that Polkinghorne objects.
+While advocating for acceptance of the purely scientific, he also writes that an alternative meta-interpretation can be legitimately proposed.
+Polkinghorne says: "Science influences metaphysical understanding but it certainly does not simply determine it".
+When discussing the uncertainties and chance involved in the EPR effect (quantum entanglement), he describes the physical universe as emerging and open to affect by numerous causes, including the choices of free agents that impact what they and the universe become.

 Concerning the pervasiveness of death and suffering, John T. Balwin asks: “Does God create through death and extinction as his method of choice?
 Is God, thereby, involved in the serial genocide of species?”
 In Polkinghorne's view, God is not a "Puppet–master pulling every string"; the process works according to its own mandates without God acting at every point.
 Francisco Ayala adds that the role of chance in evolution indicates "God is not the explicit designer of each facet of evolution".

 In his evolutionary theodicy, Richard Kropf asserts that free will has its origins in the "evolutionary ramifications" of the existence of chance as part of the process, thereby providing a "causal connection" between natural evil and the possibility of human freedom: one cannot exist without the other.
 Polkinghorne also links the existence of human freedom to the flexibility created by randomness in the quantum world.
 He writes that this means "there is room for independent action in order for creatures to be themselves and "make themselves" in evolution.
 According to Polkinghorne:"A world in which creatures 'make themselves' can be held to be a greater good than a ready-made world would have been, but it has an inescapable cost.
 Evolutionary processes will not only yield great fruitfulness, but they will also necessarily involve ragged edges and blind alleys.
 Genetic mutation will not only produce new forms of life, but it will also result in malignancy.
 One cannot have the one without the other.
 The existence of cancer is an anguishing fact about creation but it is not gratuitous, something that a Creator who was a bit more competent or a bit less callous could easily have avoided.
 It is part of the shadow side of the creative process...
 The more science helps us to understand the processes of the world, the more we see that the good and the bad are inextricably intertwined...
 It is all a package deal".